-During FY 2016, the HCRC will continue to seek restoration of capacity, which would allow a re-focusing of efforts on strong enforcement, with a strategic emphasis on dedicating resources to priority cases.
-The restoration of even one investigator position will make a substantial impact, an incremental first step toward a recommitment to strong civil rights law enforcement.

-With or without a restoration of capacity and enforcement positions, the HCRC enforcement section will consider and implement internal improvements in its process and procedures, that will allow better use of finite resources for effective and efficient investigation, conciliation, and litigation of discrimination complaints.
-With fewer investigators, the HCRC is moving away from specialization in the investigation process, toward a more integrated process.
-Rather than having investigators' work defined by functional specialization (intake, response monitoring and assessment, stages of investigation, and prioritization of case), the HCRC is moving toward reintegration of its investigator process, so all investigators are equipped and able to handle investigations from intake through disposition.
-This should yield improved efficiency and continuity in investigation, as well as more well-rounded and supported investigators.
-Caveat: fair housing cases will continue to be investigated by dedicated fair housing investigators.
+In FY 2016, the HCRC re-focused efforts on strong enforcement, with a strategic emphasis on dedicating resources to priority cases, taking incremental steps toward strengthening civil rights law enforcement, allowing for better use of finite resources for effective and efficient investigation, conciliation, and litigation of discrimination complaints.
+With fewer investigators, the HCRC moved away from specialization in the investigation process toward a more integrated process.
+Rather than having investigators' work defined by functional specialization, the HCRC moved toward reintegration of its investigator process, so all investigators are equipped and able to handle investigations from intake through disposition.
+This yielded improved efficiency and continuity in investigation, as well as more well-rounded and supported investigators.